dmbarbour/wikilon/docs/AwelonLang.md

         :symbol2 definition2
         ~symbol3

-A dictionary 'node' is represented by dense, line-oriented ASCII text, representing an update log.
-Each line will define or delete a symbol (`:` or `~` respectively), or index another node (via `/`).
-Within indexed nodes, we strip the prefix.
-Hence, `:poke` under `/p` becomes `:oke`.
-For lookup, only the last update for a symbol or prefix is used.
-Hence, `/p` will mask all prior entries with prefix `p`, including `/prod` or `~prince`.
-We can normalize a dictionary node by erasing masked entries then sorting whatever remains.
-Normalization is valuable to maximize structure sharing between similar dictionaries.
+Each dictionary 'node' is represented by line-oriented ASCII text, with one line per entry, representing the update log.
+Each line uses a character prefix to indicate a definition (`:`), deletion (`~`), or indirection (`/`).
+Indirection uses radix indexing and identifies a binary node by secure hash.
+The prefix is removed from deeper nodes, so `:poke` moved into `/p` would become `:oke`.
+Entries are logically applied in order, as an update log.
+On lookup, it's sufficient to apply the final entry matching a symbol (whether it's `/p` or `:poke`).
+We will usually normalize a dictionary by removing masked entries then sorting.

-Using secure hashes allows dictionaries to be deeply immutable, persistent data structures.
-This greatly simplifies versioning and structure sharing.
-The update log can be allowed to accumulate in a root node then be propagated in batches towards the index nodes, which allows for efficient update and implicit working sets (a log-structured merge-tree).
-The empty prefix (`/ secureHash`) is valid, and can be used to represent a dictionary prototype or checkpoint.

-*Note:* The dictionary does not permit comments.
-That sort of metadata must be embedded within the dictionary, using either associated symbols (such as `foo-meta-todo`) or embedding within definitions (like `"comment"(a2)d`).
-This permits metadata to be preserved and indexed like everything else.
+This design gives us a [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure) [log-structured merge](https://en.wikipedia.org/wiki/Log-structured_merge-tree) [radix tree](https://en.wikipedia.org/wiki/Radix_tree) over [content-addressed storage](https://en.wikipedia.org/wiki/Content-addressable_storage).
+It's feasible to share structure and storage with similar dictionaries.
+When synchronizing, we can incrementally download just the difference in dictionary nodes.
+Updates to deep tree nodes are buffered near the root, supporting lightweight updates and implicit working sets.
+In case of 'live' dictionaries, it is feasible to stream updates over a network and occasionally checkpoint via `/ secureHash`.
+Also, we can inspect a dictionary node or stream via conventional ASCII processing tools.

+*Note:* Dictionaries nodes do not directly support comments.
+Instead, developers will use associative words (`foo-meta-doc` as documentation for `foo`) or embed descriptions within definitions (`"comment" (a2) d`).
+This ensures metadata is preserved independently of dictionary indexing, and is accessible for further computation or abstraction.

-### Secure Hash Resources
+### Secure Hash Resources and Binary Large Objects

-Awelon dictionaries use secure hashes as identifiers for binary large objects.
-This has several nice properties: immutable, acyclic, cacheable, securable, provider-independent, self-authorizing, self-authenticating, implicitly structure sharing, automatically named, uniformly sized.
-Besides use in `/prefix secureHash` dictionary tree nodes, Awelon dictionaries may embed arbitrary binary resources via `%secureHash` or oversized Awelon definitions via `$secureHash`.
+Besides use in the `/prefix secureHash` dictionary tree nodes, Awelon dictionaries may embed arbitrary binary large objects via `%secureHash` or oversized Awelon definitions via `$secureHash`.

         :my-binary-large-object %secureHashOfBinary
         :my-oversized-function $secureHashOfDefinition

-Binary resources allow us to embed images, meshes, textures, sounds, and other ad-hoc binary data in our codebase without resorting to awkward base64 encodings or other techniques.
-References to external definitions, meanwhile, are mostly relevant for optimizing the dictionary representation, ensuring a predictable worst-case size for dictionary index nodes. *Note:* Secure hash resource references are extensions at the dictionary layer, and are not part of Awelon code.

-Support for binary resources in this manner ameliorates much awkwardness when embedding bulk data within Awelon code.
-A binary resource is treated similar to an embedded text, a list of bytes, albeit with fewer limitations.
-We can easily embed images, for example.
-Large definitions, meanwhile, may work together with *Stowage* to support large structured data.
+Use of secure hashes gives us many nice properties: immutable, acyclic, cacheable, securable, provider-independent, self-authorizing, self-authenticating, structure sharing, automatic naming, uniformly sized.
+In some contexts, such as synchronizing with a remote dictionary, we might download the unknown hashes lazily.
+Support for binary large objects is convenient for importing external data resources - image and sound data, CVS databases, and so on - while maintaining exact versions and snapshots.

-Specifically, the current secure hash proposal is the 320-bit [BLAKE2b](https://blake2.net/) algorithm encoding the hash using 64 characters in a variant [base32](https://en.wikipedia.org/wiki/Base32) alphabet.
+The favored secure hash is currently the 320-bit [BLAKE2b](https://blake2.net/) algorithm, represented as 64 characters in a variant [base32](https://en.wikipedia.org/wiki/Base32) alphabet.

         Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
             encoding 0..31 respectively